aarongan4/StockPrice-Kafka-Streaming/README.md

 6. **Create Python Scripts for Data Processing and Uploading:**

    - Develop Python scripts to read stock market data using Pandas or a relevant library.
    - Create mock price data or connect to a real data source.
    - Configure producer and consumer objects in your Python scripts for publishing and subscribing to Kafka topics.
    - If needed, set up connectivity to an S3 bucket to upload processed data.
+      - Sample Code in repository!